-[TPAC in 2021 launched numerous projects using rPET for our personal care segment].
-This is just the start, we are expecting an avalanche of projects using recycled resins.
+In our drive towards sustainability, TPAC in 2021 launched numerous projects using rPET for our personal care segment.
+This is just the start; we are expecting an avalanche of projects using recycled resins.
 Our design teams have also been active converting packaging from less sustainable plastics such as Polystyrene into PET.